centrifuge/pod/README.md

 To spin-down local environment, run `make stop-local-env` This command will stop Centrifuge chain node, Geth node, and bridge if running.

+### Updating default configuration to create a new config
+Node uses default config from here `/build/configs/default_config.yaml` to create a new config.
+If some values needs to be changed in the default config, please update them and rebuild the node.
+Rebuilding node will embed new default values.

 ## API definitions
 Node APIs are published to swagger hub.
 For the latest APIs, please see here: [APIs](https://app.swaggerhub.com/apis/centrifuge.io/cent-node/)